 Yes.
-While minimum requirements vary by state, you’ll generally need to have livery insurance with liability coverage.
-And because you drive people in your car, you’ll need liability coverage that extends to your passengers and covers medical payments if you’re hit by an uninsured or underinsured motorist.
+While requirements vary by state, you need to have the state minimum livery insurance with liability coverage.
+And because you drive people in your car, you also need liability coverage that extends to your passengers and covers medical payments if you’re hit by an uninsured or underinsured motorist.

-Taxi insurance can be expensive, but it’s also necessary.
-The right policy can protect you and your passengers in the event of an accident, and some policies will also cover you against breakdowns, damage to your car and legal matters.
+Taxi insurance can be expensive.
+But the right policy protects you and your passengers in the event of an accident.
+Some policies also cover you against breakdowns, damage to your car and legal matters.